 Students in specialized program classes in schools outside their home communities, as supported by Board policy, may be provided transportation without reference to distance units.
 Students residing within 800m from their designated school may be assessed for their ability to walk to school, with support, on an annual basis.
-The Board provides transportation for special needs students enrolled in the Summer Learning Program or Care and Treatment (CTCC) programs, also known as Section 23 programs.

-Students attending provincial or demonstration schools are transported by the Board.
-Provincial and demonstration schools are operated for students who are deaf, blind, or deaf-blind, or who have severe learning disabilities, which may include attention-deficit hyperactivity disorder (ADHD).
+The Board provides transportation for special needs students enrolled in the Summer Learning Program and Education and Community Partnership Program (ECPP).
+Students attending Provincial or Demonstration schools are transported by the Board.
+Provincial and Demonstration schools are operated for students who are deaf, blind, or deaf-blind, or who have severe learning disabilities, which may include attention-deficit hyperactivity disorder (ADHD).